wiiznokes/LibreFanControl/README.md

 - [x] Publish
 - [ ] Use strongly typed resources, maybe Kotlin dataframe
 - [ ] Add workflow to the project (CI/CD, ect...)
-- [ ] Add a program to automatically bind controls with his fan (may change the architecture so I will do it later)
 - [ ] Support Linux
 - [ ] UI
   - [ ] Implement settings (info, help, launch at start up)